bomsn/wc-post-checkout-registration/readme.txt

 * Added options to change prompt message text.
 * Link order to existing account even after the user moves outside the login page and sign in later within 6 hours
 * Clean-up

+= 1.0.2 =
+* Tested with latest WordPress and WooCommerce versions

+= 1.0.3 =
+* Prevent error when "When creating an account, send the new user a link to set their password" option is disabled.